MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph PowerShell will now be used.
 Therefore, both PowerShell and Microsoft Graph PowerShell commands are provided to complete this task.
 Users will be able to use either the PowerShell or Microsoft Graph PowerShell commands.
 Once PowerShell has been deprecated, please switch to using the Microsoft Graph PowerShell commands.

-Please note: The Microsoft Graph PowerShell commands for this task has been added.
-You can ue either commands forthe steps listed below.
+Please note: The Microsoft Graph PowerShell commands WILL BE ADDED IN THENEAR FUTURE.
+You can still use the Powershell commands forthe steps listed below.

 4. Open **Windows PowerShell** and run as Administrator.